 So, I've gathered a collection of helpful hints to address the shortcomings of the old recipes along with some practical cooking methods to make your kitchen and baking chores easier.
 They'll also help to ensure that your homemade desserts will turn out just like Grandma's.

-Old fashioned dessert recipes rarely contained nutritional info, but you can easily visit the Verywell website to get an approximate nutritional analysis and a Nutrition Label for your recipe.
+Old fashioned dessert recipes rarely contained nutritional info, but you can easily visit the HappyForks website to get a free nutritional analysis and downloadable Nutrition Label for your recipe.

-Just copy and paste your ingredient list into the online Recipe Nutrition Calculator and select the approximate number of servings.
+Just copy and paste your ingredient list into the online Recipe Analyzer and select the approximate number of servings.
 However...

 Whenever the old fashioned dessert recipes are written in paragraph form, you will need to estimate the servings needed and rewrite the ingredients as a list.